Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Send files to the machine via Wi-Fi.
 * Stop the machine when an error occurs.

-Ordered list tend to collapse when transferred to other authoring tools, while bulleted lists can be transferred without causing clutters.
-As a result, use ordered lists only if your are describing sequential operations.
+Ordered lists tend to collapse when transferred to other authoring tools, while bulleted lists can be transferred without causing clutters.
+As a result, use ordered lists only if you are describing sequential operations.
 Otherwise, use unordered lists.

 ### Tables

 Use tables as a means of comparing data.
 Don't use it to describe terms, steps, or report system updates.

-Do not caption the table; as captions pose challenge to content reuse.
+Do not caption the table; as captions pose challenges to content reuse.
 Put the table immediately after its introductory text.

 Use bold text for headers.